How to Prepare for a Psychometric Test | Thomas.co

 While it requires an upfront investment of time, and feels a little like going back to school, taking some online practice tests before can help you perform better on the day.
 For one, you’ll get to know what to expect, in terms of the test format, style of questions and how to use your time effectively.

-No matter the kind of test, it’s always worth practising.
-Familiarising yourself with typical questions and formats can put you ahead of your competitors.
+No matter the kind of test, it’s always worth practicing.
+Familiarizing yourself with typical questions and formats can put you ahead of your competitors.
 More importantly, it will help to put you into a calmer, more confident state in order to showcase your best self.

 4. Understand the skills/personality required from the job

-In fact, many psychometric tests are designed with built-in mechanisms to recognise false patterns.
-That being said, there is nothing wrong with more strongly asserting the behaviours which you believe will be important in your potential future job role.
+In fact, many psychometric tests are designed with built-in mechanisms to recognize false patterns.
+That being said, there is nothing wrong with more strongly asserting the behaviors which you believe will be important in your potential future job role.
 So while you should answer the test honestly and transparently, don’t feel that you need to downplay your strengths and skills.

 5. Prepare mentally / have a clear and calm state of mind